gasech/hyprland-dots/README.md

 ```

 ### GTK-XFCE Theme and Icons
-You can use `lxappearance` and `xfce4-settings` to apply the theme and icons.
+You can use `nwg-look` and `xfce4-settings` to apply the theme and icons.

 ```bash
 cd ~/Downloads